stephanemartinw/responsible-wordpress-with-tachyons/README.md

 This prototype wants to be useful to create simple but very lightweight WP websites.
 For that it proposes :

-* A minimal starter theme.
+* a minimal starter theme,
-* A plugin that proposes very simple and fully overridable elements (layout and skin).
+* a plugin that proposes very simple and fully overridable elements (layout and skin),

 so that Tachyons atomic classes can be used everywhere.

-Moreover, as far as possible, all content should be manageable without the use of the WP Editor.
+Moreover, as far as possible :

+* all content should be manageable without the use of the WP Editor.
 It should all be defined and accessible via Custom Post Types interfaces.

+* avoid to use other plugins.
+For many small sites, all necessary features can be managed without them.

 ## The starter theme